 Choosing a Termite Control Company

-It is suggested that you call at least 2-3 companies and request an inspection and estimates for treatment.
-This will help verify existence of a termite problem and allow you to compare services.
-Don’t be shy about asking for references as they will be invaluable in choosing the best company to treat your structure.
-Companies offer different types of treatment methods and warranties.
+It is suggested that you call at least 2-3 companies and request an inspection and estimates for termite control and treatment.
+This will help verify the existence of a termite problem and allow you to compare services.
+Don’t be shy about asking for references as they will be invaluable in choosing the best termite control company to treat your structure.
+Companies offer different types of termite treatment methods and warranties.
 If termites return, most will retreat the affected area(s) at no additional charge.